 In today’s financial landscape, having an intuitive and intelligent estate plan offers peace of mind for your own future as well as that of your legacy.
 When you have worked your entire life to build a safety net for yourself and your family members, you want to protect it and make sure it is administered to your wishes when you are gone.

 At The Matus Law Group, our job is to ensure that your legacy is preserved for your future and for the ones you love.
 From drafting simple wills to administering more complex plans for asset protection, our experienced lawyers are here to help you plan your estate and protect your legacy.
-With two convenient locations, including in Red Bank, Monmouth County, New Jersey , and in Toms River, Ocean County, New Jersey , we are here to help.
+With three convenient locations, including Estate Planning Attorney in Monmouth County, New Jersey , Estate Planning Attorney in Ocean County, New Jersey, and Estate Planning Attorney in New York City, NY we are here to help.
 Call today to schedule an appointment in the location of your choice (732) 281-0060 .

 We Are Here To Help